1. How can I tell if online learning is right for me?

 15. How much does it cost to take an e-Learning Day School course?

 Unlike most things in life,it's free.
-You need to be resident of Ontario who is not currently attending a publicly funded school.
+You need to be active student of Toronto School Board.
 However, your teacher's time and your time are valuable, so treat your course with the respect that a valuable opportunity like this deserves.

 16. Does it matter if I use a Mac or a PC?